A Bayesian approach to functional regression: theory and computation: Posterior consistency

 \end{definition}

-Note that the conditional probabilities are computed under the assumed joint distribution of \((\bm \theta, (X_1, X_2,\dots))\).
-Essentially, we are saying that the posterior concentrates around \(\theta_0\) for almost all sequences of data.
-Thus, if consistency holds, the effect of the prior gets diluted as more and more data is used for the inference.
+Note that the conditional probabilities are computed under the assumed joint distribution of \((\theta, (X_1, X_2,\dots))\).
+Essentially, we are saying that the posterior concentrates around \(\theta_0\) for almost all sequences of data, and thus the effect of the prior gets diluted as more and more data is available for the inference.
+Furthermore, when the parameter space carries a metric, say \(d\), we are also interested in the speed at which the posterior approaches the true parameter \(\theta_0\).
+This is what we call a \textit{posterior contraction rate}, which is a significant refinement of the comparatively weaker concept of consistency.